Daniel-Andarge/USSD_MobileBanking/README.md

-# USSD Mobile Baking application
+# BankUSSD: A Mobile Banking Solution

 This USSD application is developed to showcase user authentication through a PIN code, followed by a USSD menu display upon successful login.
 It serves as a mobile banking solution built on the PHP/Laravel framework.